 To establish the technological basis as well as theoretical understanding of the ChipScope concept:

-- realizing highest resolution, separately addressable, nanoLED arrays, pixel sizes smaller than 50 nm
+- realizing highest resolution, separately addressable nanoLED arrays, pixel sizes smaller than the diffraction limit

 - integrating the nanoLED arrays with a photodetector with single photon and sub-ns detection capabilities